zoltraks/energy-core-csharp/README.md

 History
 -------

-Working for many years on different development projects, from simple applications, web appplicatons, to a rich and monolithic production environment with plenty of small software programs that act as interfaces and all kinds of small services, as most of you have probably noticed that some part of the functionality is repeated to a greater or lesser extent regardless of the project type.
+Working for many years on different development projects, from simple applications, web applicatons, to a rich and monolithic production environment with plenty of small software programs that act as interfaces and all kinds of small services, as most of you have probably noticed that some part of the functionality is repeated to a greater or lesser extent regardless of the project type.

 This library was created completely independently from my professional work as an attempt to build a "base", which can be quickly used in almost any project in order not to repeat again the same codes to achieve functionality like safe (international) type conversion or generic database connection which is easy and most importantly safe to use.